CoilSeb/AsteroidsWorkshop/Workshop_Markdown.md

 * Change the `Text` to `Resume`
 * Change the anchor to `Center`
 * Under `Theme Overrides` click on `Font Sizes` and change the font size to `52`
-* Move its anchor to the center of the screen
 * Move its `Y` position to `400`
 * Copy and paste the `Resume_Button` button twice and rename it to `Exit_Button` and `Restart_Button`
 * Change the text of the `Exit_Button` to `Exit` and the `Restart_Button` to `Restart`